IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 -  The code samples in the next chapter provide some concrete instances of API coding in a variety of client languages.

--  The XenServer API Reference document provides a more detailed description of the API semantics as well as the wire protocol of the RPC messages.
+-  The Citrix Hypervisor Management API reference provides a more detailed description of the API semantics as well as the wire protocol of the RPC messages.

--  There are a few scripts that use the API in the XenServer Host dom0 itself.
+-  There are a few scripts that use the API in the Citrix Hypervisor server dom0 itself.
 For example, "/opt/xensource/libexec/shutdown" is a python program that cleanly shuts VMs down.
 This script is invoked when the host itself is shut down.